pandio-com/pandioml/README.md

 `dict = artifact.add('config_params', {'foo': 'bar'})`

 The first parameter is a unique name for it, the second is the item to be stored.
 If it can be pickled, it can be stored as an artifact.
+In addition, there are times when it is preferred to defer the artifact, so a callable is also acceptable as the item to be stored.
+When called, a single argument is passed called `storage_location` that contains where the artifacts will be stored.
+This makes it easy to provide custom logic when storing artifacts.

 Bonus, the method will return the artifact, so that you can easily add items and define things in a single line.